zhangzhengsmiling/ice/README.md

 Lint script, it can be used just like `eslint`, and it encapsulates some eslint config.

-You can run eslint by script, `ice lint src --ext .tsx,ts`.Besides you can get more details by running `ice lint --help`.
+You can run eslint by script, `ice lint src --ext .tsx,.ts`.Besides you can get more details by running `ice lint --help`.